WHY ADDICTION TREATMENT DOESN’T WORK

 but you don’t want to know.

-Or ?
-You might – upcoming post at A Critical Discourse: “Addiction: a Complex, Life-Threatening Behavior and Worsening Lethal Epidemic, with Treatment Provided by . . .
+Actually you do want to know and need to know, because it’s a life and death matter.
+See this companion post – “Addiction: a Complex, Life-Threatening Behavior and Worsening Lethal Epidemic, with Treatment Provided by . . .
 No, Seriously”.

 If licensed medical professionals in primary care settings were replaced by Medical Assistants – the medical team member who takes you to an exam room and gets your “vitals” – to diagnose, clinically formulate, and treat complex, life-threatening conditions, we would confidently predict horrific negative outcomes for public health due to that criminal behavior.